hermonm/Hermons_Book_of_Python/README.md

 # Hermon's Book of Python
-Python tutorials for the CSE class at Urbandale High School
+Python tutorials for the CSP class at Urbandale High School